deaktator/deaktator.github.io/_posts/2016-02-16-optimally-efficient-online-estimate-of-matched-entities-with-successes.md

 ---
 layout: post
-title:  "An Optimally Efficient Estimate of the Number of Matched Entities with Successes"
+title:  "An Optimally Efficient Online Estimate of the Number of Matched Entities with Successes"
 date:   2016-02-16 16:34:00
 categories: stats probability distribution scala
 ---